jurc192/ArsViva_DEV/wp-content/plugins/very-simple-event-list/readme.txt

 == Changelog ==
+= Version 7.0 =
+* minor textual change
+* minor change in file vsel-single

+= Version 6.9 =
+* major update
+* new: change labels via the settingspage
+* new: display start date and end date on the same line via the settingspage
+* removed label attributes
+* removed attribute to display start date and end date on the same line
+* attributes mentioned above where not supported on the single event page
+* updated most files
+* updated readme file
+* new screenshots on wp.org

+= Version 6.8 =
+* reduce space in widget and mobile screen: the featured image is not full width anymore
+* but you can still undo this, using some custom CSS
+* new: activate link to single event for page or widget separately
+* new: activate excerpt for page or widget separately
+* you might have to reset both settings on the settingspage
+* new: added CSS class to start date and end date on the same line: vsel-meta-combined-date
+* increased the custom excerpt lenght from 150 to 250 characters
+* updated most files

 = Version 6.7 =
 * major update
 * changed and simplyfied code and file structure regarding the shortcodes